 M.S.W.
 Application Materials

-Applicants are encouraged to review the admission criteria before completing the application.
+Applicants are encouraged to review the admission criteria before completing the online application.
 The application form and required documents provide significant information upon which decisions for admission are based.
-It is critical that applicants for the M.S.W. program carefully follow the online application directions and give complete and accurate data.
-Omission of any information will delay the admission process or remove the applicant from the admission pool.
+It is critical that applicants for the MSW program carefully follow the online application directions and give complete and accurate data.
+Omission or falsification of any information will delay the admission process and may remove the applicant from the admission pool.
+Application materials are listed below.
+All materials must be submitted online through the Office of Graduate Studies.

-The candidate statement must be submitted with the application for admission and can be uploaded to the relevant section of the on line application.
-Please provide a 4 page, double-spaced statement that addresses the following:
+The candidate statement must be submitted with the application for admission and must be uploaded to the relevant section of the online application.
+Please provide a four (4) page, double spaced statement that addresses the following:

 The primary mission of the social work profession is to enhance human wellbeing and help meet the basic human needs of all people, with particular attention to the needs and empowerment of people who are vulnerable, oppressed, and living in poverty.
 A historic and defining feature of social work is the profession’s focus on individual wellbeing in a social context and the wellbeing of society.
 Fundamental to social work is attention to the environmental forces that create, contribute to, and address problems in living.